Orthopaedic hand surgery is a broad term that includes different types of procedures. The procedure may be carried out for many reasons, including:

 Dupuytren’s Contracture Fasciectomy

 Dupuytren’s contracture is a condition characterized by tissue formation in the fingers and the palm of the hand.
 It is said to be associated with red-headed European men who are alcoholics.
 While often painless, the condition can cause skin nodules to form.
-In some cases, the condition can cause bands to form, resulting to the curling down of the fingers into the palm.
+In some cases, the condition can cause bands to form, resulting in the curling down of the fingers into the palm.
 In similar cases, surgery might be performed to remove the tissue and release the fingers.

 The procedure is often performed as a day case so staying in the hospital won’t be required.